Dark matter and lepton flavour phenomenology in a singlet-doublet scotogenic model: Results

 Coming to the second motivation of the present model after providing neutrino masses, we will now discuss the dark matter phenomenology of the framework after including all constraints discussed in Sec.\ \ref{Sec:Constraints}.
 Recall that the present model includes three viable dark matter candidates, the lightest neutral fermion $\chi^0_1$, the lightest neutral scalar $\phi^0_1$, and the pseudo-scalar $A^0$.

 We start by investigating the mass interval that can be expected for the dark matter particle.
 In Fig.\ \ref{Fig:MassDM} we show the obtained distribution of the dark matter mass together with its respective nature.
 Moreover, we compare the situation after imposing the constraints of Table \ref{Tab:Constraints}, i.e.\ the viable parameter points obtained from the Markov Chain Monte Carlo (MCMC) analysis, to the situation without imposing these constraints, obtained from a pure random scan with the only requirement that the dark matter particle is electrically neutral.
+The unconstrained sample aims at knowing the prior distribution of the dark matter mass.
+Comparing to the posterior distribution (obtained from the MCMC analysis) allows to conclude concerning the impact of the constraints on the dark matter mass distribution.

 First, we observe that the model intrinsically prefers fermionic dark matter over scalar or pseudo-scalar dark matter.
 Already in the case without imposing constraints, the former accounts for about 60\% of the accepted parameter points.
-Imposing the experimental constraints, this percentage is slightly increased to about 64\%.
+Imposing the experimental constraints, this percentage is slightly increased to about 70\%.
 At the same time, the percentage of pseudo-scalar dark matter decreases, mainly due to the dark matter direct detection constraint, which will be discussed in more detail in Sec.\ \ref{Sec:DirectDetection}.

 Second, after imposing the constraints, the mass distribution associated to fermionic dark matter displays a rather sharp shape peaking at $m_{\chi^0_1} \sim 1.1$ TeV.
 In contrast, the scalar and pseudo-scalar dark matter feature much wider distributions reaching from about 700 GeV to about 1700 GeV.
 The case of scalar dark matter has been discussed in detail in Ref.\ \cite{Esch2018}.